 Then it was time for dinner so we headed to OLiV Tasting Room & Restaurant which is located at the Strewn Winery.
 We got a table for just Russell and me, such a nice way to end our Niagara on the Lake wine tour!

 The tour price included the three-course meal and a glass of wine.
-The food really exceeded my expectations.
+Even though I had heard great things about the dining in Niagara on the Lake, the food exceeded my expectations.
 For my main course, I had gnocchi with bison and porcini mushrooms.
 It was delicious and smelled so good.
 The only problem was that the portion was huge and I could barely eat half of it.

 Buying Wine in Niagara